-Many Montana businesses and organizations offer services to tourists. iYaak™ was launched as a search engine for finding these local Web sites.
-With Montana Web sites you can find things to do, attractions, lodging, guest ranches, restaurants, parks, museums, and much more.
-Montana Web sites also offer beautiful art, western wear, and special gifts. iYaak gives you a special and convenient way to find Montana-related Web sites, without the clutter found in regular Bing and Google searches.
+Many Montana businesses and organizations showcase their services and products on Web sites.
+MTsearch was launched to help find these local Web sites.
+MTsearch covers things to do, attractions, lodging, guest ranches, restaurants, parks, museums, and more.
+Some local Web sites also offer beautiful art, western wear, and special gifts.
+MTsearch uncovers Web sites not easily found in regular Bing and Google searches.
 Note, national chain businesses are generally not included in this database, so searching other sources may be helpful too.

 Consider Special Montana Places to Stay